Robustness of Locally Differentially Private Graph Analysis Against Poisoning: Improving Malicious Error with Verification

 In this section, we present our proposed protocol for robust degree estimation.
-As discussed in the previous section, the naive $\DegRRNaive(\cdot)$ protocol offers poor soundness.
-To tackle this, we propose a new protocol, $\DegRRCheck(\cdot)$, that enhances $\DegRRNaive(\cdot)$ with a consistency check based on the redundancy in graph data.
-Consequently, $\DegRRNaive(\cdot)$ improves the soundness guarantee significantly.
+As discussed in the previous section, the naive \DegRRNaive{} protocol offers poor malicious error.
+To tackle this, we propose a new protocol, \DegRRCheck, that enhances \DegRRNaive{} with a consistency check based on the redundancy in graph data and flags users if they fail the check.
+Consequently, \DegRRCheck{} improves the malicious error significantly.
+We observe that with higher privacy (lower $\epsilon$), the protocol is less robust.